compsysmed/academic-kickstart/content/authors/anton_smirnov/_index.md

 ---
 # Display name
-name: Thomas Eska
+name: Anton Smirnov

 # Username (this should match the folder name)
 authors:
-- eska_thomas
+- anton_smirnov

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: BSc Student
+role: MSc Student

 organizations:
 - name: Chair of Experimental Bioinformatics